emirdemirel/ALTA/README.md

 * DALI-TALT:

-This dataset is a subset of DALI, presented in ....
-It is the largest test set used for evaluating polyphonic ALT models.
+This dataset is a subset of DALI, presented in [7] It is the largest test set used for evaluating polyphonic ALT models.
 The data can be retrieved via the tutorial at: https://github.com/emirdemirel/DALI-TestSet4ALT .
 ```
 datadir_dali_talt='path-to-dali-talt'
 ```

 * Jamendo:

-Jamendo(lyrics) is a benchmark evaluation set for both lyrics transcription and audio-to-lyrics alignment tasks.
+Jamendo(lyrics) is a benchmark evaluation set for both lyrics transcription and audio-to-lyrics alignment tasks[8].
 It is also used in MIREX challenges.
 Data can be retrieved at https://github.com/f90/jamendolyrics .
 ```
 datadir_jamendo='path-to-jamendo'
 ```